50% OFF SHIPPING ON ORDERS OVER $300!

 Water Conditions

-Setting up a Neocaridina shrimp tank is a rewarding experience that offers both beauty and fascination.
-By following these steps, you’ll create a thriving environment for your shrimp and enjoy the many benefits they bring to your aquarium.
-Happy shrimp-keeping!
+Setting up a Neocaridina shrimp tank is a rewarding experience that combines beauty with fascinating shrimp behavior.
+Follow these steps to create a thriving environment—happy shrimp-keeping!

 Emily Dourm